Fourmiant/EmeraldCoast/Resources/ReadMe.txt

 Episode 3 - UAC Base
 UAC Base is big and designed to be played in coop.
 Lots of mirror corridors and rooms.
-MAP11 - Silent Base
+MAP11 - Silent Base (This level is the very first level I designed, and has a secret place in my heart)
 Music: Descent's d_cent21

-MAP12 - Storage Wars
+MAP12 - Storage Wars (This level is the second level I designed, and also has a secret place in my heart)
 Music: Descent's d_cent15

 MAP13 - Cable Spaghetti